Update: August 19, 2019

-- The National Socialist Movement (NSM) is a neo-Nazi group based in Detroit, Michigan.
+- The National Socialist Movement (NSM) is a neo-Nazi group.

 - The NSM is the largest and most explicitly neo-Nazi group in the United States; its 30 to 40 core members routinely travel for events.
 The NSM calls for a “greater America” that would deny citizenship to Jews, non-whites, and members of the LGBTQ community.